List of Wallace & Gromit characters: Piella Bakewell

 Piella Bakewell (voiced by Sally Lindsay) is the main antagonist of A Matter of Loaf and Death.
 She was formerly the mascot of Bake-O-Lite Bread, but was dismissed after becoming too overweight to ride the Bake-O-Lite Balloon, so she begins affairs with a chain of 12 local bakers before murdering them, believing it was their fault for her becoming overweight.
 With her charming nature and captivating smile, Piella is normally seen as very kind but she is actually very angry, fierce, evil and revealed as the serial killer, who intends for Wallace to become the 13th of her "baker's dozen".
-Having grown rich from her modelling days, she lives in a mansion filled to the brim with mementos of her former glory: at the end she gets eaten by a crocodile because she escaped Wallace's using the Bake-O-Lite Balloon which dropped her because she was too big to ride it.
-She pretends to fall in love with Wallace, however she actually hates him.
+Having grown rich from her modelling days, she lives in a mansion filled to the brim with mementos of her former glory: at the end she gets eaten by a crocodile when she escapes Wallace using the Bake-O-Lite Balloon, which cannot take her weight.
+She pretends to fall in love with Wallace; however, she actually hates him.
 She has a poodle called Fluffles.

 Fluffles

 Fluffles (voiced by Melissa Collier) is Piella's beautiful if slightly nervous pet poodle.
-Withdrawn and lacking in confidence due to many years of unkind treatment, Fluffles is nonetheless a caring soul who strikes a romantic chord with Gromit.
+Withdrawn and lacking in confidence owing to many years of unkind treatment, Fluffles is nonetheless a caring soul who strikes a romantic chord with Gromit.
 Piella acts very kindhearted to her but at the end she is very cruel towards Fluffles.
 When Piella dies at the end, Fluffles joins Wallace and Gromit's side.
 Fluffles then continues with Wallace and Gromit and they all sell bread together.